HristinaStankovic/codeceptjs-playwright-bdd-framework/Test_Scenarios_Web_UI.md

 ## Organization

-Tests are divided into 4 feature files by functionality.
-Total of 12 scenarios, 11 pass.
+Tests are divided into 5 feature files by functionality.
+Total of 13 scenarios, 11 pass, 2 fail (problem_user bugs).

 ## Authentication (2 scenarios)

 ### Scenario 1: Standard user login

 ID: TC-AUTH-001
-Tag: @web @authentication @standard-login
+Tag: @web @authentication @standard-login @scenario1
 Status: Passes

 Verifies that a user with valid credentials can log in.